 The language courses provide solid preparation and practice in spoken and written Spanish, including a thorough review of grammar and vocabulary, supplemented with cultural readings and activities.
-SPAN 202 (Análisis literario) prepares students for advanced work in literature and cultural studies while improving competence in the language.
+SPAN 120 (Análisis literario) prepares students for advanced work in literature and cultural studies while improving competence in the language.
 The introductory literature courses treat a selection of the outstanding works of Spanish and Spanish-American, and U.S. Latino literature in various periods and genres.
-SPAN 200 Introduces students to the political, social, and cultural history of the Hispanic and Hispanic-American peoples as well as to a continued practice in reading and writing in Spanish.
-A version of this course (GNSTB 145) with a strong social science perspective is offered in English in the Spring semester by our affiliated program, Latin American, Latino, and Iberian Peoples and Cultures (LALIPC).
-Advanced literature and cultural studies courses deal intensively with individual authors, topics, or periods of special significance.
+GNTS 245, offered in English by our affiliated program, Latin American, Latino, and Iberian Peoples and Cultures (LALIPC), introduces students to the political, social, and cultural history of the Hispanic and Hispanic-American peoples.

 Many of our advanced courses are cross-listed with departments and programs such as Comparative Literature, Italian, History of Art, Film Studies, and Gender and Sexuality.
 The Department stresses the development of genuine competence in oral and written use of the language at all levels; and most of our courses are taught exclusively in Spanish.
 In addition to our counter department at Haverford College, the Spanish Department also cooperates with several other Bryn Mawr departments (i.e., economics, anthropology, history, sociology, and history of art) in offering an interdisciplinary program of study in Latin American, Latino, and Iberian Peoples and Cultures (LALIPC).
 This program extends the examination of society and culture into areas other than literature and is open not only to students of Spanish but to those in all the cooperating departments.